• Home

 DSEAR Assessment

 DSEAR encompasses a range of substances including gases, dusts and flammable liquids and vapours.
-The regulations will apply where these are present.
-In addition the regulations covers such areas as:
+The regulations will certainly apply where these are present.
+In addition, the regulations cover such areas as:

 • Steam boiler plant